trossr32/outdated-packages-action/README.md

           use-dotnet-outdated: true
           # The path to the dotnet solution or project file.
 Required if use-dotnet-outdated is true.
           dotnet-solution-or-project-path: ${{ env.SOLUTION_PATH }}
+          # Names of packages to exclude from the check.
+Optional if use-dotnet-outdated is true.
+          dotnet-exclude-packages: Microsoft.VisualStudio.Azure.Containers.Tools.Targets MyPackage.DoNotCheck
           # Whether to run npm-update-check-action.
 Default is false if not supplied.
           use-npm-outdated: true
           # The path to the npm project directory.